About Ryde Social Heritage Group

 Ryde Social Heritage Group Membership

 Ryde Social Heritage Group is a membership organisation.
-The Membership year runs from 1 October to 30 September members are requested to pay when they join and to renew subscriptions at the AGM in October.
+The Membership year runs from 1 October to 30 September members are requested to pay when they join and to renew subscriptions on the 1st October, or by the AGM.
 The annual subscription is currently £10 per person.

 We also offer a Lifetime Membership for individuals at a one off payment of £100.